-02 Jul Best Method for Botanical Extraction?
+02 Jul What Is the Best Botanical Extraction Method?

 What is the best method for botanical extraction?
-Even though the cheapest and most popular method for botanical oil extraction continues to be hydrocarbon (volatile) in nature, the technological advances in supercritical CO2 (non-volatile) processing are giving volatile extractors a run for their money.
+Even though the cheapest and most popular method for botanical oil extraction continues to be hydrocarbon (volatile) in nature, the technological advances in supercritical CO2 (non-volatile) extraction are giving volatile extractors a run for their money.

-Why Choose Supercritical CO2?
-CO2 Botanical Extraction Is…
+Why Choose Supercritical CO2 Extraction?

 - Safer than volatile extraction methods.

 - Healthier than volatile extracts as it contains less residual solvents.